-The School of Art, Design, and Art History offers the B.A, M.A, and M.F.A. degrees in the visual arts.
+The School of Art and Design offers the B.A, M.A, and M.F.A. degrees in the visual arts.
 While focused on the interdisciplinary nature of contemporary art practice, the School has three main areas of study:

 - Applied Design (Ceramics, Fiber, Furniture Design and Woodworking, Jewelry and Metals)

 - Studio Arts